Tang campaigns against the Western Turks: Further campaigns

 The dissolution of the khaganate fragmented the Western Turkic tribes.
 In 670, a Western Turkic tribe allied with the Tibetan Empire and invaded the Tarim Basin.
-The Anxi protectorate was abandoned and the Tang withdrew back to Turfan.
+The Anxi protectorate was abandoned and the Tang withdrew back to Xi Prefecture (Gaochang).
 Control of the oasis states returned to the Tang between 673 and 675, and the protectorate was re-established.
+Others argue that the protectorate was not re-established until 692.

-In 677, the Western Turks conducted a second military expedition with the Tibetans against the Tang in the Tarim Basin.
+In 677, the Western Turk commander Ashina Duzhi allied with the Tibetans and conducted a second military expedition with the Tibetans against the Tang in the Tarim Basin.
 The Turks were repelled by the Tang and defeated in 679.
-Tang forces captured the leader of the Western Turks and annexed Tokmak, which was transformed into a military base.
+Tang forces captured Ashina Duzhi and annexed Tokmak, known as Suiye in Chinese, which was transformed into a military base.

-Ilterish Qaghan founded the Second Turkic Khaganate after a successful revolt in 682.
+Ilterish Qaghan of the Eastern Turks founded the Second Turkic Khaganate after a successful revolt in 682.
 The expansion of the khaganate continued under Ilterish's brother, Qapaghan Qaghan.
 In 712, Kul Tigin, son of Ilterish, defeated the remnants of the Western Turks, members of the Turgis confederation.
 Now defeated, the Western Turks were absorbed into the new empire.